-With effect from 6th March 2017, the new trademark rules came into existence.
+With effect from 6th March 2017, the new trademark (amendment) rules 2017 came into existence.
 The intention is to simplify the whole trademark registration process and make it hassle-free and quick.
-It would in turn is expected to expedite the overall process of trademark administration.
+It would, in turn, is expected to expedite the overall process of trademark administration.

-The new trademark rules mentions in this regard:
+The new trademark rules mention in this regard:

-i) the reproduction furnished shall consist of three different view of the trademark;
+i) the reproduction furnished shall consist of three different views of the trademark;

-4. Provisions pertaining to Well-known mark: As mentioned in Rule 124, any person can make a request to enlist a mark as a well-known mark along with statement of case, evidence and documents.
+4. Provisions pertaining to Well-known mark: As mentioned in Rule 124, any person can make a request to enlist a mark as a well-known mark along with a statement of the case, evidence, and documents.
 The fee for it is Rs.
 1, 00,000.
 The Department of Industrial Policy and promotion shall now maintain a list of well-known marks.
 It means that a brand can now apply for being included into this list on form TM-M after payment of fees of Rs 1 lakh.
-This change in particular may also help to improve the reputation of India’s IP system and the country’s poor score for protection of famous marks.
+This change, in particular, may also help to improve the reputation of India’s IP system and the country’s poor score for protection of famous marks.

-5. Separate Fees structure for an individual/startup/small enterprise and for others: There is a difference of around 50 % in the official fee structure of individual/startup/small enterprise and others.
-While for individual/startup/small enterprise fee is 5000 for physical filing and 4500 for e filing, it is 10000 for physical filing and 9000 (for e filing) for others.
+5. Separate Fees structure for an individual/startup/small enterprise and for others: There is a difference of around 50 % in the official trademark fees structure of individual/startup/small enterprise and others.
+While for individual/startup/small enterprise fee is 5000 for physical filing and 4500 for e-filing, it is 10000 for physical filing and 9000 (for e-filing) for others.
 Here the meaning of Small Enterprise is:

 a) in case of an enterprise engaged in the manufacture or production of goods, an enterprise where the investment in plant and machinery does not exceed the limit specified for a medium enterprise under clause (a) of sub-section (1) of section 7 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006); and